ZeqiW/Wyss_Fractional_BS/Wyss_Fractional_BS_American_OS/README.md

 Frac_OS_veri.m is used to calculate the order of accuracy.

-alpha_wyss_euro.m is used to analyze the effect of alpha.
+alpha_wyss_am.m is used to analyze the effect of alpha.